Renewable Natural Gas (Biomethane) Production

 Biogas from Wastewater Treatment

 Biogas can be produced during the digestion of solids removed in the wastewater treatment process.
 According to EPA estimates, this biogas potential is about 1 cubic foot of digester gas per 100 gallons of wastewater.
 Energy generated at U.S. wastewater treatment plants (WWTPs) could potentially meet 12% of the national electricity demand, according to the National Association of Clean Water Agencies.
+This could spur some production of RNG for vehicle use as well.

 There are more than 16,000 WWTPs in the United States, and about 1,500 employ anaerobic digestion to produce biogas that is used on site.
 The Janesville Wastewater Treatment Plant in Wisconsin is an example of a plant that uses biogas to produce RNG for use in vehicles.